DPI-WE/rails-organizing-js-code/content.md

     stylesheets/
 ```

-#### Sprockets
-[Sprockets](https://github.com/rails/sprockets) concatenates JavaScript and CSS files into single files and compresses them to reduce size.
-This happens server-side, simplifying deployment.
+[Sprockets](https://github.com/rails/sprockets), a key component of the Pipeline, handled the concatenation and compression of assets.
 Projects using the Asset Pipeline will have the `sprockets-rails` gem in the `Gemfile`.
 There is a manifest file at `app/assets/config/manifest.js` that indexes all the assets you want to concatenate and minify. `//=` directives are used in `app/assets/config/manifest.js` to include images, stylesheets, and javascript.

 ```javascript
 // app/assets/config/manifest.js